Midwestern Music Camp

 WHAT IS CONCERT DRESS?

 Specific concert dress is for the Middle School and High School Camps only.
-There is no prescribed concert attire for the Jazz Workshop.

 For girls: White or black dress (preferably black) with dress shoes, or a white blouse with a dark skirt or slacks.
 Long dresses/skirts are preferred.